-- Adult and child immunizations available at worksites, senior citizen centers, group homes, clinics, churches, town halls, and other community settings) - Special health care for children informs, supports and assists families and providers of children with special health care needs. - Communicable disease investigation and prevention investigates and inspects reported cases of communicable diseases - Food protection investigates and inspects of public food and lodging facilities - General sanitation protects citizens from human health hazards and unhealthy conditions such as radon and asbestos - Health education provides education activities to help improve the health of all Rock County residents - HIV testing and sexually transmitted disease clinic provides testing and consultation services - Lead poisoning education and testing - provides information to parents and testing for children between the ages of 1 6 - Private sewage disposal ensures all private sewage systems are properly installed, repaired and maintained - School nursing services provides consultation services to all County schools, including contracting with five County school systems for a broader service - Groundwater contamination prevention conducts programs that protect ground water for drinking and other uses - Well water education and testing provides lab services/materials for testing of private well water for contaminants and water specialists for education and interpretation
+- Adult and child immunizations available at worksites, senior citizen centers, group homes, clinics, churches, town halls, and other community settings) - Special health care for children informs, supports and assists families and providers of children with special health care needs. - Communicable disease investigation and prevention investigates and inspects reported cases of communicable diseases - Food protection investigates and inspects of public food and lodging facilities - General sanitation protects citizens from human health hazards and unhealthy conditions such as radon and asbestos - Health education provides education activities to help improve the health of all Rock County residents - HIV testing and sexually transmitted disease clinic provides testing and consultation services - Lead poisoning education and testing provides information to parents and testing for children between the ages of 1 6 - Private sewage disposal ensures all private sewage systems are properly installed, repaired and maintained - School nursing services provides consultation services to all County schools, including contracting with five County school systems for a broader service - Groundwater contamination prevention conducts programs that protect ground water for drinking and other uses - Well water education and testing provides lab services/materials for testing of private well water for contaminants and water specialists for education and interpretation

-There are several health care facilities located within easy travel distance in City of Janesville that are available to Town residents.
-These include the Mercy Health System, Dean Riverview Clinic, and Janesville Occupational Health and Medical Center.
-Emergency health care can be conveniently obtained at Mercy Hospital and Beloit Memorial Hospital.
+There are several health care facilities located within easy travel distance in the Cities of Janesville, Edgerton, Fort Atkinson and Elkhorn that are available to Town residents.
+Emergency health care can also be conveniently obtained at the above-mentioned facilities.